night-codes/go-gin-ttpl/README.md

 ## Why Do It?
 Sometimes we need to render templates without HTML.
 Also "html/template" has the [problem](https://github.com/golang/go/issues/12149) with parser.
+Recursively parse all template files in all subdirectories.

 ## How To Use
 ```go